maxxiimo/the-front-end-manifesto/mobile-on-rails.md

     .container
       +container

++container is a Susy mixin that applies the definitions you defined in Step 1 to the outer grid containing element you created in Step 2.

 NOTE: We remove the following styles from the body tag since we are now replacing these properties with Susy:

       margin: 0 auto